oar04/Random-Name-Generator/README.md

-# Begineers Python Project - Random Name Generator
+# Beginners Python Project - Random Name Generator
 Building a Random Name Generator application.
 ## Introduction
 In this project, you will be building a text-based user interface that will take a input and output a list of random names from a pre-defined list.